-Orange County New York is home to one of racing’s hidden gems and a true historic site, a ⅝ mile dirt track located in the heart of the Town of Wallkill that has been continuously operated since 1919, making it the oldest in the nation.
+Orange County New York is home to one of racing’s hidden gems and a true historic site, a ? mile dirt track located in the heart of the Town of Wallkill that has been continuously operated since 1919, making it the oldest in the nation.
 While New York state plays host to a number of dirt short tracks, none have as rich or interesting a history as what has long been known as “The Orange County Fair Speedway.”
+In addition to races, cars also compete Demolition Derby’s and get pretty banged up during the excitement.

 At the time of the first automobile race on August 16, 1919, “OCFS” was known as “The Harry Clay Oval.”
 It had been constructed in 1857 at the Orange County Fairgrounds as a horse racing track.
 Despite the existence of older horse tracks, The Harry Clay Oval/OCFS may be the oldest continuously operated racing facility in the world.
 Starting in 1913, auto racing enthusiast, George Martin lobbied to bring cars to the track, eventually succeeding in 1919 assembling a field of drivers for a crowd of 5,000.